rcarbajal01/trivia/trivia1.md

-Write an efficient way of doing the following conversions and explain the complexity of the solution in big O notation
+Write, in pseudo-code, an efficient way of doing the following conversions and explain the complexity of the solution in big O notation

   1. Words only
   "Reverse this sentence" => "sentence this Reverse"